-I am currently working as a doctoral researcher at the Department of Management Studies in Aalto University School of Business.
-In my doctoral thesis, I explore how new practices emerge and guide organizing at grassroots.
-My research interests include practices of alternative organizing, social movements, markets, and informal work.
-I draw on practice theory to contribute to better understanding of organizing that increasingly happens outside the context of formal organizations.
+My research interests include practices of exchange, social movements, and new food economies.
+I draw on practice theory to contribute to a better understanding of organizing that increasingly happens outside the context of formal organizations.
 Methodologically I consider ethnography as an approach most suitable for studying and better understanding practices ‘from inside’.
 I have previously engaged in research projects on stakeholder management, corporate social responsibility, and business in emerging markets.

 My teaching profile goes back ten years, when I started teaching University preparation courses.
 I was responsible for the topics of Management and Marketing for two years, until I started to work for Aalto University School of Business.
 I have engaged in teaching CSR in Business Schools and other Universities for several years.
 I have also engaged in curriculum work.
 For a few years, my passion has been to move away from ‘teaching’ towards ‘facilitating learning’.
 Together with my colleague, we have been developing dialogue-based pedagogy specifically for teaching the topics of sustainability and corporate social responsibility in an interdisciplinary environment.

-Alongside my research and teaching interests, I have engage in issues that appear societally relevant for me.
+Alongside my research and teaching interests, I have engaged societally relevant for issues.
 Specifically, issues related to global food regime, local food economies, and social movements around food have occupied my time.
 More broadly, I am also interested in questions of wellbeing and sustainability, changing nature of work, and economic systems.